FeedMeYourData/test-repository/README.md

 # Test Repository

-Tests to see if Diffusion and Arcanist work properly Tests to see if they also work after instance reboot and this command is run:
+Testing to see if Arcanist on macbook air works properly Tests to see if Diffusion and Arcanist work properly Tests to see if they also work after instance reboot and this command is run: